AccorHotels have announced a new promotion through which Le Club members can earn 6,000 bonus points after three stays at participating properties.

 Key terms are:

-- Stays are eligible if they post to your account between 20 February and 2 September 2018
+- Stays are eligible if they post to your account between 18 September 2018 and 14 January 2019

 - Participating properties include Sofitel, MGallery, Pullman, Grand Mercure, The Sebel, Novotel, Mercure, Mama Shelter, Adagio, ibis, ibis Styles and Adagio Access